Overview

 - immunisations

-Event summaries are intended for healthcare providers who are not the patient’s regular provider / nominated healthcare provider.
+Event summaries are intended for healthcare providers who are not the patient’s regular provider or nominated healthcare provider.

-They can be created and uploaded by any healthcare provider with a Healthcare Provider Identifier–Individual (HPI-I) who is working at a participating healthcare organisation and involved in the patient’s care with conformant software.
+They can be created and uploaded by any healthcare provider using conformant software provided they have a Healthcare Provider Identifier–Individual, they are working at a participating healthcare organisation and they are involved in that patient’s care.

 Generally, an event summary is used when it is not appropriate for the healthcare provider to create and upload a shared health summary, discharge summary or specialist letter.